millerk22/emc2-labs/EMC2-Labs-Fall/lab03_draft.rst

         """

         # Your code here
-        # Tip: Use a while loop to look at the last two digits of message and convert those digits to a character, then repeat with a smaller integer message (which is message with the last two digits deleted).
+        # Tip: Use a while loop to look at the last two digits of message and convert those digits to a character

-Usage:
+        # Repeat this process with a smaller integer message (which is message with the last two digits deleted).

 >>> int_to_str26(30120)
 `CAT'
 >>> int_to_str26(2005192023151804)
 `TESTWORD'

 Task 3
 ------